webksde/ddev-vscode-devcontainer-drupal-template/README.md

-# ddev-vscode-devcontainer-drupal9-template
+# ddev-vscode-devcontainer-drupal-template

 ## Quick-Start
-**Spin up a ready-to-code Drupal 9 CMS DDEV based development container with Visual Studio Code using the power of VSCode Remote-Containers in three commands!** 🚀
+**Spin up a ready-to-code Drupal 10 CMS DDEV based development container with Visual Studio Code using the power of VSCode Remote-Containers in three commands!** 🚀

 ### Optional:
 *Before* the next step, switch to the directory (or create it), where you want to run this ddev instance.
 ~~~
 mkdir project-folder